Resident Training Program - Internal Medicine Residency

 Structure of the Curriculum

 Inpatient and ambulatory rotations are structured using an X+Y format.
-All inpatient rotations are part of the X component with spaced 2-week ambulatory blocks during the Y component.
+All inpatient, elective and ER rotations are part of the X component with spaced 2-week ambulatory blocks during the Y component.

-- Interns have two Y blocks -- Academic General Internal Medicine -- where they attend their continuity clinics in the afternoon and dedicated learning sessions in the mornings.
+- Interns have two Y blocks (each 2 weeks) -- Academic General Internal Medicine -- where they attend their continuity clinics in the afternoon and dedicated learning sessions in the mornings.
 During the fall Academic GIM session, the morning sessions include simulations, ultrasound curriculum, literature in medicine, interprofessionalism experiences (working with nurses in the MICU or Cancer Center), and wellness activities.
-During their spring session, the interns attend selected subspecialty clinics to broaden their clinical exposure.
+During their spring session, the interns attend selected subspecialty clinics to broaden their clinical exposure and leadership workshops to build skills as they become a senior resident.

-- Upper level residents have six Y blocks that are strategically placed throughout the year.
-They attend their continuity clinic in the afternoons and selected subspecialty clinics in the mornings.
-Since the timing of the Y blocks is flexible and can be moved depending on the resident's personal needs -- family or personal events, fellowship interviews, etc. -- we call our structure FleX+Y. It consolidates inpatient and ambulatory training while providing residents with flexibility in setting their schedule for the year.
+- Upper level residents have six Y blocks that are spaced throughout the year.
+They attend their continuity clinic in the afternoons and selected subspecialty clinics in the mornings along with didactic sessions, literature in medicine and other activities.
+Since the timing of the Y blocks is flexible and can be moved depending on the resident's personal needs -- family or personal events or fellowship interviews -- we call our structure FleX+Y. It consolidates inpatient and ambulatory training while providing residents with flexibility in setting their schedule for the year.

 Mentoring and Career Pathways

 Several workshops are held throughout the year where residents learn principles of research design, IRB submission and basic statistics, and process workshops on strategies for applying to fellowships, creating an academic CV, and having a successful fellowship interview.
-During 2017-2018, our residents published 25 peer-reviewed papers and presented 23 national or international abstracts, 49 regional abstracts, and 8 institutional abstracts!
+During 2018-2019, our residents published 33-peer-reviewed papers and presented 20 national or international abstracts, 34 regional abstracts and 2 institutional abstracts.
 See our Resident Bibliography for the full listing.

 For those planning a career in primary care, residents take rotations in geriatrics, women's health, orthopedics, neurology, endocrinology or rheumatology.
 They have their continuity clinic in the Faculty Practice Offices and work alongside general medicine faculty in a private practice setting.
 Residents spend time in private practices in the community where they experience "real life" primary care and reach a deeper understanding of the business of medicine.
 Our Primary Care Chief Resident oversees the primary care content of the core curriculum, conferences and ambulatory rotations.

 For residents seeking a career in hospital medicine we offer an expanded curriculum in Patient Safety and Quality Improvement (PSQI), including the IHI modules (Institute for Healthcare Improvement), longitudinal individual and group projects, and conferences on PSQI principles.
-Whether residents will be hospitalists as a life-long career or only for a year or two as they transition to a fellowship, they benefit from these offerings.
+Whether residents will be hospitalists, subspecialists or primary care physician, they benefit from these offerings.
 They take electives that emphasize inpatient medicine, such as general medical consultation, cardiology, infectious diseases, GI and pulmonary medicine.

 We offer an Elective in Hospital Medicine that exposes residents to medical consultation, quality assurance, utilization management, hospital administration and finance, and delivery of evidence based care in the inpatient setting.
 Under the guidance of our academic hospitalists and dedicated PSQI chief resident, our extensive curriculum in Patient Safety and Quality Improvement (PSQI) is incorporated into our Morbidity and Mortality Conference and core curriculum, with all residents participating in collaborative longitudinal QI projects.